angular/angular-cli/packages/angular_devkit/build_optimizer/README.md

 Adds `/*@__PURE__*/` comments to top level downleveled class declarations and instantiation.
 Webpack library imports are also marked as `/*@__PURE__*/` when used with [Purify Plugin](#purify-plugin).

+Warning: this transform assumes the file is a pure module.
+It should not be used with unpure modules.

 ```typescript
 // input
 var Clazz = (function () { function Clazz() { } return Clazz; }());